duniait777/JavaScript-Anti-Developer-Tool/README.md

 2. The best protection is server-side validation and security measures.
 3. For API key protection, consider implementing server-side proxy endpoints instead of exposing API keys directly in your frontend code.
 4. This script is designed to be a deterrent rather than an impenetrable barrier.

-Would you like me to explain any specific part of this code in more detail or make any adjustments to the protection level?

 Best regards
 [Dunia IT](https://dunia.it.com/)